Your money-making expert. Financial journalist, TV and radio personality.

 Similarly to the action figures mentioned above, there are a number of extremely rare and highly sought-after Star Wars LEGO pieces floating around.

-According to eBay these are the 5 rarest figures you should dig through your collection for:
+As of 2023, these are the 5 rarest figures you should dig through your collection for:

 Once again, even if you have more commonplace Star Wars minifigures, but they’re in mint condition and still in their original packaging, you can put them on eBay for a few extra bucks.
 The average price point seems to be around £9.50.